Yue-Yang/ChatGPT-Siri/README.md

 4. Copy the API key for backup.
 Note that the API key only appears once.
 If you forgot it, regenerate a new

 > Note: There is a fee to use the API, the price is $0.0020 / 1K tokens, 1k tokens is approximately equal to 750 words, or 500 Chinese characters.
-New users of OpenAI will have a credit of ¥18 for use.
+New users of OpenAI will have a credit of $18 to be used during your first 3 months.
 Therefore, it is best not to share the API key with others.
 If the API key is leaked, you can delete it in the OpenAI background and generate a new one.

 # Edit shortcut to replace API key